NTTLimitedRD/plumbery/README.rst

 Features
 --------

-* Run from the command line, or as a python library
-* Limit plumbing to some locations if needed
-* Accept custom polisher from the command line too
 * Read fittings plan in YAML
 * Use cloud API to create the network infrastructure, and to build nodes
 * Create network domains and Ethernet networks